n-miller77/ml_CanA/README.md

 # ml_CanA

-These are notes taken and scripts created for the NCBI genome processing of Candida speceis
+These are notes taken and scripts created for the NCBI genome processing of Candida species